DuckDuckStudio/GitHub-Labels-Manager/other-languages/en_US/README.md

 7. Copy the generated Token:
    *Note: You won't be able to see this Token again, so make sure to store it securely and do not upload it to public repositories.*

-8. Insert the Token into your configuration file:
-   Paste your Token into the `token` field in the `config.json`.
+8. Set GitHub Token in glm:
-   Or run `glm config --token <YOUR-TOKEN>`
+   Run `glm config --token <YOUR-TOKEN>`

+> [!TIP]
+> Since version 1.6, you can use `glm config --token remove` to remove a set Token.
+> The command for updating the Token is the same as that for setting the Token.

 ## How to get the program
 Please [go to the Releases page](https://github.com/DuckDuckStudio/GitHub-Labels-Manager/releases).